Enhancement of quantum annealing via n-local catalysts: Phase transitions in MWIS problem on toy graphs

-To understand when a first-order phase transition may occur during annealing in such a system, we must consider some key characteristics of these transitions.
-A first-order phase transition is typically marked by an abrupt change in an order parameter, often linked to spin magnetization in spin Hamiltonians.
-For a system to experience such a transition during annealing, the ground and first excited states on either side of the transition must be separated by a large Hamming distance, resulting in a significant change in magnetization.
-As a result, there is a clear possibility that an adiabatic annealing procedure could traverse a first-order transition when the ground and first excited states of \( H_p \) are separated by a large Hamming distance.
+\rg{To generate the perturbative-crossing-based first-order transitions during the anneal we have to ensure that the two states involved in the transition are a large Hamming distance apart.
+Due to the perturbative nature of the eigenstates at the crossing, we deduce that this can occur} when the ground and first excited states of \( H_p \) are separated by a large Hamming distance.
 In the example shown in Fig.~\ref{fig:toy}, this phenomenon arises (see Appendix~\ref{sec:appA}) when \( (W_2 - W_1) < W_2/3 \).
 This understanding guides us in selecting the parameters for the toy models, which demonstrate a first-order transition during annealing.

-Furthermore, the closure of the energy gap during the anneal is attributed to \( H_D \) providing insufficient quantum fluctuations to smoothly drive the system to its ground state, instead causing it to reach a local minimum in the energy landscape with a large potential barrier to the global minimum.
-Consequently, at the critical point in the phase diagram, the gap between the ground and first excited states becomes extremely small, influenced by high-order perturbative (or non-perturbative) processes induced by \( H_D \) that alter the order parameter.
-Notably, if the Hamming distance between the involved states were smaller, the order parameter would not sharply jump, and the gap would not exponentially vanish, as \( H_D \) could connect these states through low-order processes.
+Furthermore, the closure of the energy gap during the anneal is attributed to \( H_D \) providing insufficient quantum fluctuations to smoothly drive the system to its ground state, instead causing it to reach a local minimum in the energy landscape with a large potential barrier to the global minimum. \rgg{At the critical point, the ground and first excited states do not get directly coupled by $H_D$, owing to the large Hamming distance between their dominant computational basis components.
+As a result, the minimum gap arises only through high-order ($n$th-order, with $n$ large) processes in perturbation theory, which makes the gap exponentially small.} Notably, if the Hamming distance between the involved states were smaller, the order parameter would not sharply jump, and the gap would not exponentially vanish, as \( H_D \) could connect these states through low-order processes.
+Note that in case of a highly degenerate subspace, even if the system undergoes a first order phase transition, the gap may be algebraically small due to hybridization opening up alternate pathways to connect the states across the transition~\cite{PhysRevLett.109.030502}.
+The exponentially closing gaps in perturbative crossing \rgg{of} MWIS problems typically involve ground states with large weights on \rg{$O(L^0)$ computational basis states.
+In fact for numerically accessible sizes $L\sim O(10)$, we always found involvement of just two dominant computational basis states in the transition. }